d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Quality_Report_T.md

 | ***Dataset Name : \[Call\_Center\_Interactions\]*** |  |  |  |  |  |
 | *\[Call\_Outcome\]* | *\[Categorical\]* | *\[4\]* | *\[8%\]* | *\[None\]* | *\[Missing values: incomplete logging\]* |

-7. # Identified Data Quality Issues {#identified-data-quality-issues}
+# 7 Identified Data Quality Issues

 *\[Provide a consolidated register of data quality issues identified during the dataset-level and field-level assessments.
 This section formally documents specific problems detected in the data and evaluates their potential impact on analytical tasks.\]*